raphaeldevs/raphaeldevs/README.md

 # Hi 👋, I'm Rapha.
 > A passionate youngster developer from Brazil, Maranhão.

-- 🌱 I’m currently learning TypeScript, ReactJS and NodeJS
+- 🌱 I’m currently learning TypeScript, ReactJS, NodeJS and Golang

 - 😄 Fun fact: I was a school chess player and won a tournament at my school 🤷

-- 📚 I'm a student at Rocketseat since 2021

 <h3 align="left">Connect with me:</h3>
 <div>